ChandlerEx/Projects/Scoreboard/README.md

 Video demonstration - click thumbnail below:<br>
 [![Scoreboard Demo Video](https://img.youtube.com/vi/gKBhKu_5G0A/0.jpg)](https://www.youtube.com/watch?v=gKBhKu_5G0A)

-## What it is
+## Overview
 The 'Scoreboard' looks and works like a typical digital clock with a covert function: touching the screen queries the MLB StatsAPI and displays live Yankees game info on an ESP32 touchscreen (CYD) with clock, Wi-Fi config, and offline persistence.
+Uses a 3D-printed enclosure modeled from scratch in Fusion 360.

 ## Photos
 Early Prototype (Used off-the-shelf enclosure)<br>